The Phillips Farm

 1. South Fork of Catoctin Creek

 The power potential of the South Fork of Catoctin Creek helped draw skilled Pennsylvania Quakers in the mid 1700s to settle what is now Waterford.
 For 200 years the stream powered grain, saw and woolen mills, including the three story brick mill still standing.
 But the creek was also an obstacle to transportation and dangerous to ford during high water.
 The current bridge is just the latest of many.
-A covered wooden bridge panned the creek from the 1830s until it was swept away in the 1889 storm that caused the Johnstown Flood disaster in Pennsylvania.
+A covered wooden bridge spanned the creek from the 1830s until it was swept away in the 1889 storm that caused the Johnstown Flood disaster in Pennsylvania.

 2. Tannery Branch